Legitimacy of the State of Israel: Calls for the destruction of Israel

 Whatever the outcome, the Arabs will stick to their offer of equal citizenship for Jews in Arab Palestine and let them be as Jewish as they like.

-In the years running up to the 1967 Six Day War, Egyptian President Gamal Abdel Nasser made calls for the annulment of Israel's existence as a solution to the Israel–Palestine conflict, associating Israel with European imperialism.
+In the years running up to the 1967 Six-Day War, Egyptian President Gamal Abdel Nasser made calls for the annulment of Israel's existence as a solution to the conflict, associating Israel with European imperialism.
 In 1964, he said:

 We swear to God that we shall not rest until we restore the Arab nation to Palestine and Palestine to the Arab nation.
 There is no room for imperialism and there is no room for Britain in our country, just as there is no room for Israel within the Arab nation.

 Palestinian Islamist organizations like Hamas and the Palestinian Islamic Jihad have advocated for Israel's destruction.
 Elements of pro-Palestinian discourse have also been described as advocating for the destruction of Israel, including slogans, boycotts, proposals for a one-state solution, and calls for the Palestinian right of return.
-For example, Germany's Federal Office for the Protection of the Constitution has described the BDS's 2005 founding manifesto, which calls for an end to the "occupation and colonization of all Arab lands", as a direct demand for "the end to the existence of Israel as a state".
+For example, Germany's Federal Office for the Protection of the Constitution has described BDS's 2005 founding manifesto, which calls for an end to the "occupation and colonization of all Arab lands", as a direct demand for "the end to the existence of Israel as a state".

-Anti-Israeli protests in the Middle East often involve the burning of Israeli flags and chants like "Death to Israel".
+Anti-Israeli protests in the Middle East have often involved the burning of Israeli flags and chants such as "Death to Israel".
 Pierre Birnbaum says that, in Paris, North African demonstrators have also uttered cries of "death to the Jews, death to Israel".
-During Quds Day held in Iran and other countries, rallies and marches frequently result in chants of "Death to Israel, Death to America".
+During Quds Day in Iran and other countries, rallies and marches frequently feature chants of "Death to Israel, Death to America".